Metropolitan District Applications

 Metropolitan districts are established, typically by developers, to finance the infrastructure necessary to support a new subdivision.
 The functions of a metropolitan district can include both the construction and the ongoing operation and maintenance of public improvements.
 A metropolitan district has various financial powers including the power to tax and/or assess fees for the services it provides and to issue tax-exempt bonds to help pay for public improvements.

 Thornton City Council must approve a metropolitan district's service plan before the organization of a district can be voted on at an organizational election.
 The district is also required to enter into an intergovernmental agreement with the City which specifies the authorizations and limitations of the district.
 All service plan and intergovernmental agreement submittals for metropolitan districts in Thornton are reviewed in accordance with the requirements of Chapter 66 of the Thornton City Code.
 The City requires applicants to use model service plan and model intergovernmental agreement forms.
-The City is in the process of amending these model forms.
-Click here for the latest information on the changes to Thornton's model service plan and model intergovernmental agreement.
+Click here for the latest information on the Thornton's model service plan and model intergovernmental agreement.
 The City Development Department coordinates the review of these submittals in preparation for City Council consideration.